 SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

 Francis Egerton (1736-1803), English canal builder and founder of inland navigation.
-He commissioned the construction of a canal (across centre) to carry coal from Worsley to Manchester, England.
+He commissioned the construction of a canal to carry coal from his mines in Worsley to Manchester, England.
 The 16 kilometre (km) canal was extended in 1782 by 48 km to reach Liverpool.
 Thought as a child to be unintelligent, he spent his youth socialising before concentrating on his business interests.
-He was eccentric, refusing to read books and continually inspecting his canal.
+He was eccentric, refusing to read books, dressing untidily and continually inspecting his canal.
 The canal's success prompted large-scale construction of waterways, providing the transport structure needed to support the Industrial Revolution.
 His titles included 3rd Duke of Bridgewater.

 Model release not required.
 Property release not required.